Elizabeth Akindutire

 Approach and background

 My work is informed by an awareness of culture, identity, and representation, shaped in part by my own African heritage.
-I recognise how race, faith, belonging, and intergenerational experiences can influence how we move through the world and how safe it feels to be seen.
-I welcome these themes into the therapeutic space, along with attention to how similarities and differences between us may become meaningful within the relationship itself.
+I recognise how race, faith, belonging, and intergenerational experiences can influence emotional life and relationships, and I welcome these themes along with similarities and differences between us into the therapeutic space.
+I have experience working with shame, identity and belonging, anxiety, low mood, and life transitions.
+We’ll take time to make sense of what you’re bringing at a pace that feels right for you.

 Training, qualifications, and experience